husainbahadur/tryhackme-presecurity-notes/README.md

 **Terminal**: also known as the command line interface, is a program that allows user to send text-based commands to the computer.

-**Defensive Security**: aslo known as blue team play a key role in protecting networks and organisations across the globe.
+**Defensive Security**: also known as blue team play a key role in protecting networks and organisations across the globe.

+**SOC**: Security Operations Center is a team of IT security professionals tasked with monitoring, preventing , detecting , investigating, and responding to threats within a company’s network and systems.

+**SIEM**: which is Security Information and Event Management and where systems are the central place for all data and information collected from security devices, workstations, servers, and more within an organisation.
 ## Offensive Security Intro
 The objective was to hack a fake bank website and send 2000 to my account in a virtual machine.
 The overall goal was to show how an ethical hacker operates.